algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 print(compileTeal(program, Mode.Application))
 ```

-# Using Assets in Smart Contracts
+# Using assets in smart contracts
 Stateful contract applications can work in conjunction with Algorand Assets.
 In addition to normal asset transaction properties, such as asset amount, sender, and receiver, TEAL provides an opcode to interrogate an account’s asset balance and whether the asset is frozen.
 This opcode `asset_holding_get` can be used to retrieve an asset balance or check whether the asset is frozen for any account in the transaction accounts array.
 The asset must also be in the assets array.

 ```text tab="TEAL"